Unified-modal Salient Object Detection via Adaptive Prompt Learning: Related Work

 Nonetheless, the limited availability of depth and thermal sensors in practice leads to degraded performance of these multi-modal models, which is even inferior to that of single-modal ones~\cite{lee2023Multimodal,ge2023MetaBEV,Konwer2023ICCV}.
-Therefore, some recent studies~\cite{liu2021vst,zhou2023texture} tend to design methods that address both single-modal and multi-modal SOD, but require different structures and training.
+Therefore, some recent studies~\cite{liu2021vst,zhou2023texture} tend to design methods that address both single-modal and multi-modal SOD, but require different structural designs and duplicated training for different tasks.
+For example, Liu et al.~\cite{liu2021vst} design a transformer-based SOD framework, in which the RGB-D SOD model incorporates a cross-modal converter on top of the RGB SOD model for multi-modal information interaction.
 In addition, some methods~\cite{zhao2022joint,chen2020improved,Zhang2022deep} attempt to estimate depth information from visible images as a complement to the missing modality.
-However, the performance of these methods depends on the estimation module, which cannot guarantee the quality of the estimated features.
+For example, Zhao et al.~\cite{zhao2022joint} estimate and purify the depth map to reduce the interference information in it, which improves the performance to some extent.
+However, the performance of these methods depends on the depth estimation module, which cannot guarantee the quality of the estimated features.
 In this paper, from a novel perspective, we utilize the capability of a pre-trained model through prompt tuning to address single-modal and multi-modal SOD uniformly, with a few parameters and low computational cost.